XtraKrispi/the-power-of-purity/slides.md

 ## Some common typeclasses

-Some typeclasses include:

-* Show - for converting to a string
+* Show - for converting to a string <!-- .element: class="fragment fade-in" -->
-* Read - for parsing from a string
+* Read - for parsing from a string <!-- .element: class="fragment fade-in" -->
-* Eq - for equality
+* Eq - for equality <!-- .element: class="fragment fade-in" -->
-* Ord - for ordering
+* Ord - for ordering <!-- .element: class="fragment fade-in" -->
-  * `foo :: Ord a => [a] -> [a]` is likely to do one of two things, sort ascending, or sort descending.
-* Num - for numeric processing, allows for `+, -, *` and others
+* Num - for numeric processing, allows for +, -, * and others <!-- .element: class="fragment fade-in" -->
-  * The more functions a typeclass exposes, the more a function that uses it can do
+  * The more functions a typeclass exposes, the more a function that uses it can do <!-- .element: class="fragment fade-in" -->

-Using typeclasses makes it really easy to generalize a function while still dictating what can happen within it.
+Using typeclasses makes it really easy to generalize a function while still dictating what can happen within it. <!-- .element: class="fragment fade-in" -->

 ---